LouisDesdoigts/dLux/docs/API/spectra.md

-# Spectra: spectra.py
+# Spectra: `spectra.py`

-This module contains the classes that define the behaviour of spectra in dLux.
+This module contains the classes that define the behaviour of spectra in ∂Lux.

 There are two public classes:

 - `Spectrum`
 - `PolySpectrum`

-The Spectrum class is a generic class that allows for the definition of spectra by a simple wavelength and weights.
-The PolySpectrum class provides a generic polynomial spectrum.
+The `Spectrum` class is a generic class that allows for the definition of spectra by a simple wavelength and weights.
+The `PolySpectrum` class provides a generic polynomial spectrum.

 ??? info "Spectrum"
     ::: dLux.spectra.Spectrum